-Bottlenecks of global maritime shipping have been for decades the object of geostrategic considerations as obligatory points of passage for global trade.
+Bottlenecks (or chokepoints) of global maritime shipping have been for decades the object of geostrategic considerations as obligatory points of passage for global trade.
 The connectivity they provide is related to reducing maritime shipping distances for international trade and the convergence of shipping services.
 The setting up of transshipment hubs, which is another form of connectivity, has been particularly active around major maritime bottlenecks.
 This usually involves feeder services towards smaller ports, relays connecting deep-sea services towards different maritime ranges, or interlining supporting different port of call configurations along a similar maritime range.

 Through geographical and commercial considerations, the clustering of transshipment takes different forms for each of the following strategic bottlenecks (left to right):

 - Panama.
 The connectivity of the Panama Canal system involves three dimensions, the first being the connectivity offered by the canal itself, which was expanded in 2016 with a new set of locks.
 In addition, on each of the maritime facades of the canal (Pacific and Caribbean), transshipment activities have emerged, each supporting feeder services as well as offering relays along deep-sea services.
 This is particularly the case for the Caribbean, with a large share of transshipment being handled by Panama.

 - Gibraltar.
 The connectivity of Gibraltar is the outcome of its role as a bottleneck between the Mediterranean Sea and the North Atlantic, linking Europe / Asia routes and being at the intersection of West Africa / Europe routes as well.
 It thus represents a convenient location for relay forms of transshipment and is subject to competition between the main transshipment hubs on its northern (Algeciras) and southern (Tanger Med) facades.